tpb1908/CWDoc/doc.md

 When the ```NetworkImageView``` is instantiated it checks the ```AttributeSet``` for resource identifiers set in XML.

-#import "app/src/main/java/com/tpb/projects/common/NetworkImageView.java $void init$"
+#import "app/src/main/java/com/tpb/projects/common/NetworkImageView.java $private void init$"

 The ```loadImage``` method is responsible for loading and displaying the image.

-#import "app/src/main/java/com/tpb/projects/common/NetworkImageView.java $void loadImage$"
+#import "app/src/main/java/com/tpb/projects/common/NetworkImageView.java $private void void loadImage$"

 The first check performed in ```loadImage``` is whether the image can actually be drawn.